The Godfather: Home media

-The television rights were sold for a record $10 million to NBC for one showing over two nights.
+The television rights for the film were sold for a record $10 million to NBC for one showing over two nights.
 The theatrical version of The Godfather debuted on American network television on NBC with only minor edits.
 The first half of the film aired on Saturday, November 16, 1974, and the second half two days later.
 The television airings attracted a large audience with an average Nielsen rating of 38.2 and audience share of 59% making it the eighth most-watched film on television, with the broadcast of the second half getting the third-best rating for a film on TV behind Airport and Love Story with a rating of 39.4 and 57% share.
 The broadcast helped generate anticipation for the upcoming sequel.
 The next year, Coppola created The Godfather Saga expressly for American television in a release that combined The Godfather and The Godfather Part II with unused footage from those two films in a chronological telling that toned down the violent, sexual, and profane material for its NBC debut on November 18, 1977.
 In 1981, Paramount released the Godfather Epic boxed set, which also told the story of the first two films in chronological order, again with additional scenes, but not redacted for broadcast sensibilities.
 The Godfather Trilogy was released in 1992, in which the films are fundamentally in chronological order.

 The Godfather Family: A Look Inside was a 73-minute documentary released in 1991.
-Directed by Jeff Warner, the film featured some behind the scenes content from all three films, interviews with the actors, and screen tests.
+Directed by Jeff Warner, the film featured some behind-the-scenes content from all three films, interviews with the actors, and screen tests.
 The Godfather DVD Collection was released on October 9, 2001, in a package that contained all three films—each with a commentary track by Coppola—and a bonus disc containing The Godfather Family: A Look Inside.
 The DVD also held a Corleone family tree, a "Godfather" timeline, and footage of the Academy Award acceptance speeches.